 Special refund requirements apply to students who receive federal aid that is classified as "Title IV" funds.
-Title IV funds include awards such as Federal Pell grants, Federal Supplemental Educational Opportunity grants (FSEOG), William D. Ford Federal Direct Loans, PLUS loans and other federal awards.
+Title IV funds include awards such as Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), William D. Ford Federal Direct Loans, PLUS loans and other federal awards.
 Students must attend classes to remain eligible for federal financial aid.
-Students who are considering withdrawing from all classes before completing 60 percent of the semester should contact the Financial Aid Office to learn how this would affect their financial aid.
+Students who are considering withdrawing from all classes before completing 60 percent of the semester should contact the Student Resource Center to learn how this will affect their financial aid.